LucaCiucci/LC_base_classes/README.md

 ## `lc::Polymorphic`

 This can be used as base class for your own classes that requires polymorphism, this ensure your class is polymorphic.
-For example, comsider this class:
+For example, consider this class:
 ```cpp
 class SomeClass {
 public: